Education and early training

-Dr Amy Cohn is a Melbourne-based ophthalmologist who specialises in retinal conditions and cataract surgery.
+Melbourne ophthalmologist specialising in retinal conditions and cataract surgery.

 Her areas of expertise include diabetic retinopathy, age-related macular degeneration, inherited eye disease and cataract.
 She has extensive experience with retinal lasers, cataract surgery and intravitreal injections.